 repairs needed to an Operator-owned or -controlled gathering or transportation line.

-(4) The well rates will be adjusted on the first day of April each year, following the effective date of the Agreement; provided, however, if this Accounting Procedure is attached to or otherwise governing the payout accounting under a farmout agreement, the rates shall be adjusted on the first day of April each year following the effective date of such farmout agreement.
+(4) The well rates will be adjusted on April 1 each year following the effective date of the Agreement; provided, however, if this Accounting Procedure is attached to or otherwise governing the payout accounting under a farmout agreement, the rates shall be adjusted on the first day of April each year following the effective date of such farmout agreement.
 The adjusted rates will be the initial or amended rates agreed to by the Parties, increased or decreased by the cumulative adjustment factor published by COPAS from the effective date of such rates to April 1 of the current year.
 If COPAS ceases or fails to publish the overhead adjustment factor, the adjustment will be based on the same methodology or a replacement index that reflects substantially the same data.

 Refer to MFI-47, Overhead Rate Adjustments, for more information.